 This new museum brings to life the stories of this fascinating town, illustrating Wirksworth’s long history, the town’s quirky qualities, famous characters, industries and its long-established rural customs and celebrations.
 A monthly program of regular events and activities offers lots to do for visiting groups, children and families, including walks and talks, workshops and entertainment.

-The Heritage Centre is open daily from 9am to 5pm.
-The centre’s in-house Webster’s Café is open daily from 9am until 4.30pm, offering hot and cold drinks, a selection of cakes, snacks and delicious home-made meals, including vegetarian options.
+The Heritage Centre is open daily from 9am to 4pm (except Monday and Wednesday).
+The centre’s in-house Webster’s Café is open daily from 9am until 4pm, offering hot and cold drinks, a selection of cakes, snacks and delicious home-made meals, including vegetarian/vegan options.
 Walkers and cyclists very welcome.
 Dog owners are also welcome to bring along their pooches to the outdoor cafe courtyard.

 - Other Awards Self-assessed Accessibility Information 2020